Is there a theme for the entries?

 When is the submission deadline?

-For Cover Art Submissions: Please send hard copies of the submissions with their cover sheets, to: Hong Kong Young Writers Awards 2012, PPP Company Limited, 20th Floor Carfield Commercial Building, 77 Wyndham Street, Central, Hong Kong.
+For Cover Art Submissions: Please send hard copies of the submissions with their cover sheets and cover art submission form, to: Hong Kong Young Writers Awards , PPP Company Limited, Unit 713, Level 7, Core E, Cyberport, Hong Kong.
 We will confirm receipt of all entries.

-Art work will need to be of A3 size and should be submitted in hardcopy format to the above address.
+Art work will need to be of A3 size portrait and should be submitted in format to the above address.

 When is the awards ceremony?

-An awards ceremony will be held in April 2012.
-All children whose entries have been published in the Anthology will be invited to attend together with a member of their family and a teacher from their school.
+All children whose entries have been short listed will be invited to attend together with members of their family and a teacher from their school.
+For more information go to https://www.hkywa.com/awards-ceremony/

 Where can we get a copy of the anthology?